Skip to content

 Tip

-Do not overtighten the screw for the housing cap, as this could crack the plastic.
+Do not overtighten the screw for the housing cap, as this can crack the plastic.

 Tip